-Per Section 1001.43, F.S. was amended to require that all district high schools must host a career fair, starting in the 2023-2024 school year, either individually or as a collaboration between multiple high schools and/or districts.
+Per 1001.43, F.S. all district high schools must host a career fair, starting in the 2023-2024 school year, either individually or as a collaboration between multiple high schools and/or districts.
 The career fair must be during the school day, held on the campus of the high school or within reasonable driving distance, cater to grades 11 and 12, and allow students to meet or interview with potential employers.
 The event may integrate Florida's online career planning and work-based learning system, which, at this time, is Xello.
-Please see DPS memo 2023-26 sent on February 3, 2023, available at https://info.fldoe.org/docushare/dsweb/Get/Document-9777/dps-2023-26.pdf.